hyperledger-labs/splice/README.md

 If you don't have Canton, you may install it following instructions [here](https://docs.daml.com/canton/usermanual/installation.html).

-This is an example of an configuration file that might be used with a Canton Network cluster.
-It connects a local REPL to a (`DevNet`) cluster particpant and also creates a locally hosted participant.
+This is an example of a configuration file that might be used with a Canton Network cluster.
+It connects a local REPL to a (`DevNet`) cluster participant and creates a locally hosted participant.

 ```
 canton {